genestack/user-guide/source/doc-odm-user-guide/template-editor.rst

 Create and edit import template
 -------------------------------

-Click **Create copy** to make your own editable copy of a template and modify it if needed.
+Click on the template name and, then, select **Make a copy** to create your own editable copy of a template and modify it if needed.

 .. image:: images/template-copy.png
    :align: center